im-strange/pocket-pages/README.md

 You may edit the contents in the `.txt` files.
 - first line must be the name
 - second line is for date and time
 - the rest is for body (content)
-&nbsp;

-You can delete tweets in the terminal with `rm` command.
+You can delete tweets in the terminal with `rm` command
-&nbsp;

 Folder tree:
 ```